 Department stores

-Previously part of the Coles Group, which was bought by Wesfarmers in 2007.
-When Wesfarmers divested Coles Supermarkets in 2018, it kept Kmart.
-Kmart operates 228 stores throughout Australia and New Zealand.
+Kmart and Target were part of the Coles Group when it was bought by Wesfarmers in 2007.
+Wesfarmers divested Coles (supermarkets and liquor) in 2018, but kept Kmart and Target, which were merged into Kmart Group in 2023.
+Kmart Group operates 324 Kmart and 128 Target stores across Australia and New Zealand.
+Wesfarmers also owns Bunnings, Officeworks and Priceline.

 Company Ownership